bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

 [Hardware Wallet Interface (HWI)][hwi repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #19954][] Complete the BIP155 implementation and upgrade to TORv3  FIXME:adamjonas
+- [Bitcoin Core #19954][] completes the [BIP155][] implementation, also referred to as [addr v2][topic addr v2].
+As previously covered in [Newsletter #110][news110 addrv2], this upgrade supports Tor v3 and makes it possible to add support for I2P and other networks with longer endpoint addresses that do not fit in the 16 bytes/128 bits of Bitcoin’s current addr message.
+Tor v2 was [deprecated][tor v3 retirement schedule] in September 2020 and will be obsolete in July 2021.

 - [Eclair #1537][] extends the `sendtoroute` API call to allow specifying a list of channel IDs for the payment with the `--shortChannelIds` flag.
 This